-To address the first three research questions, a chisquared test was used to test for significant differences in counts of population subgroups covered by each of the seven types of smokefree space policies.
+To address the first three research questions, a chi-squared test was used to test for significant differences in counts of population subgroups covered by each of the three types of smokefree outdoor space policies.
 Analysis was conducted by ethnicity (for the total population and for children <15 years old), income and educational attainment (for adults ≥25 years old), and region (for the total population).
 To assess geographic patterns in policy adoption, data were imported into ESRI ArcGIS version 10.2 and maps for all zip codes, delineated by region, were created.

-To address the fourth research question, we fitted a mixed effects logistic regression model, to test which demographic characteristics were associated with smokefree public space policies.
-Specifically, the model's dependent variable of interest was a binary measure of whether each zip code had a policy protecting all indoor public spaces.
-Initially, we included the percentage of Blacks as an independent variable.
-However, we found that higher percentages of Black residents slightly increased the odds of having a smokefree public space policy.
-This seemed counter-intuitive, so we tested the inclusion of percentage White.
-This yielded a surprising decreased odds.
-We determined that because a lower proportion of the total Black population was covered by such a policy compared to other ethnic groups, but that having a high percentage of Blacks in a zip code indicated a higher likelihood of coverage, that perhaps ethnic heterogeneity was protective.
-We then investigated whether interaction terms improved the model fit, using the likelihood ratio test.
+To address the fourth research question, we fitted a mixed effects logistic regression model, to test which demographic characteristics were associated with smokefree playgrounds policies.
+We chose not to fit a model for whether or not a place has a school grounds and playgrounds policy, due to both very low levels of such policies and extreme differences in regions, which would lead to model instability.
+In our model, the dependent variable of interest was a binary measure of whether each zip code had a policy protecting playgrounds.
+We also investigated whether interaction terms improved the model fit, using the likelihood ratio test.
 Specifically, we examined interactions between ethnic heterogeneity and region, and between percentage black and region, and compared the log likelihoods obtained from models including and excluding these interaction parameters.
 Thus, our final model included the following independent variables: education, high/low ethnic heterogeneity, percentage white, income, and region, as well as an interaction term between ethnic heterogeneity and region.
-We accounted for nonindependence in zip code policy status within state clusters by fitting a hierarchical regression model including random effects at the state level.
+We accounted for non-independence in zip code policy status within state clusters by fitting a hierarchical regression model including random effects at the state level.
 All statistical analyses were conducted using Stata v14 software.